 Plotly’s Dash framework is used by Python developers to develop complete data apps and interactive dashboards.

-for handling all components.
+Dash uses Flask for the backend and Plotly for producing plots.
+It also uses React for handling all components.
 A Dash app is rendered as a single-page React app.

 - Flask: backend server